Want to know how to do laundry like a pro? Our essential laundry hacks guide will ensure you'll never get a laundry load wrong again.

 Washing machine had it?
 Find the best washing machine for your laundry needs in our buyer's guide.

-Laundry hack #16: You're always losing socks in the wash
+Laundry hacks 16: How to stop losing socks in the wash

 The answer to lost socks?
 Laundry mesh bags, which are useful for washing delicate items such as bras.
 Simply put the dirty socks into a mesh bag and they'll all be there at the end of the wash, too.
 Simple.

-Laundry hack #17: Your clothes are making you itch
+Laundry hacks 17: Your clothes are making you itch

-You are using too much laundry detergent, which is causing buildup in areas that don't get rinsed out completely; you could also be having an allergic reaction to your detergent that is causing contact dermatitis.
+Why are my clothes making me itchy?
+You are using too much laundry detergent, which is causing build up in areas that don't get rinsed out completely; you could also be having an allergic reaction to your detergent that is causing contact dermatitis.